-HIV attacks CD4 cells, a type of white blood cell that normally helps the body fight infections.
+HIV attacks CD4 cells, a type of white blood cell that usually helps the body fight infections.
 HIV overtakes CD4 cells to create more copies of itself, destroying the host cell.
 This allows the virus to spread while weakening the body’s immune system.
-Some people may develop symptoms

 - muscle aches

 - swollen glands in the throat, groin, or armpit

 Doctors use blood tests to check for the presence and severity of HIV.
 One of these tests checks viral load.
 It measures how many copies of HIV are present in a milliliter (mL) of blood.

 People with HIV typically have a detectable viral load before they start treatment.
 Treatment aims to reduce the viral load as much as possible, which doctors call viral suppression.